Tofuswang/w3c-final-project/README.md

 ---

-Here’s a suggested README for your open-sourced project:

----

 # Building Shit University Template

 Welcome to the **Building Shit University Template**, a simple and responsive HTML and CSS-based webpage template that you can use as a foundation for your own projects.